PeterGrillot/petergrillot.github.io/pages/01_Hello_World.md

 ---

-I’m constantly exploring new technologies and building tools that solve real problems — whether for work, music, gaming, or everyday workflows.
+The majority of my professional work has been delivered within licensed SaaS platforms and is not publicly available.
+My [GitHub](https://github.com/PeterGrillot/) features personal projects and experiments with modern frameworks and backend services.
+These projects reflect exploration and rapid iteration and are distinct from the standards and constraints of enterprise production systems.
+I am constantly exploring new technologies and building tools that solve real problems or satisfy my curiosity.
 I enjoy working across the stack and experimenting with different languages and architectures to better understand how systems fit together.

-You can explore my latest public work on [GitHub](https://github.com/PeterGrillot), where I regularly experiment with modern frameworks, backend services, and developer-focused tooling.

 Some additional projects include: